A-I-RAVEN and I-RAVEN-Mesh: Two New Benchmarks for Abstract Visual Reasoning: Experiments

-\paragraph{Progressive knowledge acquisition on I-RAVEN-Mesh.} In the second set of experiments we employ I-RAVEN-Mesh to examine the TL ability of each model, besides WReN that presented close-to-random performance in all previous tasks.
-To this end, we consider variants of partial I-RAVEN-Mesh dataset with a fraction $q \in \{\frac{1}{64}, \ldots, 1\}$ of the training set and compare the performance of a model trained from scratch on a partial dataset to that of a model pre-trained on full I-RAVEN and fine-tuned on a part of I-RAVEN-Mesh.
-Fig.~\ref{fig:transfer-learning} shows that for $q=\frac{1}{64}$ pre-training CNN-LSTM, CoPINet, SRAN, CPCNet, and RelBase on I-RAVEN leads to gains smaller than $15$ p.p., whereas pre-training PoNG, SCL, PredRNet and STSN improved their accuracy by $19.6$, $34.8$, $23.5$ and $29.6$ p.p., resp.
-In addition, TL clearly improved performance of SCL, PredRNet and STSN in all considered settings, in particular for $q=1$ by $5.8$, $20.6$ and $18.7$ p.p., resp., indicating their capacity for knowledge reuse. \paragraph{Ablation study.} To understand the relevance of particular aspects of PoNG's design we performed an ablation study considering several simplified model variants.
-The results are presented in Table~\ref{tab:ablations}.
-The removal of P3 and P4 reduces model performance, especially on \texttt{A/Type} ($-5.5$ p.p.).
-Similarly, disabling TCN leads to generally worse results, primarily on \texttt{A/Color} ($-4.9$ p.p.) and \texttt{A/Size} ($-6.9$ p.p.).
-Training without $\mathcal{P}_2^r$ ($\gamma=0$) or $\mathcal{P}_1^r$ ($\beta=0$) typically reduces model performance, but training with one of these rule-based prediction heads compensates to some degree the lack of the other.
-However, the removal of both ($\gamma=0 \land \beta=0$) deteriorates results across all datasets, signifying high relevance of the auxiliary training signal in PoNG's training.
+In the second set of experiments we employ I-RAVEN-Mesh to examine the TL ability of the best performing models.
+To this end, we consider variants of partial I-RAVEN-Mesh dataset with a fraction $q \in \{\frac{1}{64}, \ldots, 1\}$ of the training set and compare the performance of a model trained from scratch on a partial dataset to that of a model pre-trained on full I-RAVEN and fine-tuned on the respective part of I-RAVEN-Mesh.
+Fig.~\ref{fig:transfer-learning} shows that for $q=\frac{1}{64}$ pre-training RelBase, MRNet, CPCNet, SRAN, and CoPINet on I-RAVEN leads to gains smaller than $15$ p.p., whereas pre-training DRNet, SCL, PredRNet, and STSN improved their accuracy by $50.6$, $34.8$, $23.4$ and $29.6$ p.p., resp.
+In addition, TL clearly improved performance of DRNet, SCL, PredRNet, and STSN in all considered settings.
+In particular for $q=1$ by $9.0$, $5.9$, $20.5$, and $18.8$ p.p., resp., indicating the models' capacity for knowledge reuse.

-To confirm the inherent out-of-distribution generalization abilities of PoNG, we evaluated the model on all PGM regimes without performing any hyperparameter optimization (we only changed the batch size to 256 to reduce training time).
-Table~\ref{tab:pgm} shows that PoNG achieves state-of-the-art results on PGM, particularly on the Held-out Attribute Pairs, Held-out Triple Pairs and Held-out Triples regimes, exceeding the best reference model by $12.5$, $21.1$ and $22.7$ p.p., resp.
-We conclude that strong performance of PoNG on A-I-RAVEN and I-RAVEN-Mesh should not be attributed to any specific bias of the model towards these two datasets.